Does getting denied a credit card hurt your credit scores?

 Will getting denied a credit card hurt your scores?

-The short answer is no. The lender’s decision to approve or deny your card application makes no difference to your credit scores because credit reporting agencies only keep track of your open credit accounts.
+A lender’s decision to approve or deny your card application makes no difference to your credit scores.
+That’s because credit bureaus keep track of your open credit accounts.

-So one credit card denial won’t hurt your score—it’s the act of the lender checking your credit report after you apply for credit that may cause your score to drop by a few points.
-Additionally, if a rejection leads you to apply for more cards, that would mean more hard inquiries.
+It’s the act of the lender checking your credit report after you apply for credit that may cause your score to drop by a few points.
+If a rejection leads you to apply for multiple cards, that would mean more hard inquiries.
 And multiple hard inquiries over a short period could have more of an impact on credit scores.

 One way to avoid unnecessary hard inquiries on your credit reports is by checking whether you’re pre-qualified or pre-approved for a credit card.
 That can give you an idea of how likely you are to be approved if you take the next step and apply for a card.

-With Capital One’s pre-approval tool, you can check your eligibility for some of Capital One’s credit cards before you submit an application.
-And checking it won’t hurt your credit scores, because it only requires a soft inquiry.
+You can check whether you're pre-approved for some of Capital One’s credit cards before you submit an application.
+And because checking requires only a soft inquiry, it won’t hurt your credit scores.

 Why your credit card application might be rejected

 Each card issuer has its own credit policies that help it decide whether to approve or deny a credit card application.
-Lenders may consider things like an applicant’s employment status, income and debt-to-income (DTI) ratio.
-If the lender has previous experience with an applicant, that might be considered too.
+They may consider things like an applicant’s employment status, income and debt-to-income ratio.
+If the issuer has previous experience with an applicant, that might be considered as well.

-Credit is also important.
-A positive credit history and good credit scores may suggest that you’re good at managing your finances and you use credit responsibly.
-That means doing things like paying your statement on time every month.
-Low credit scores and derogatory marks might be used as indicators that you have a higher credit risk.
+A positive credit history and good credit scores may show that you have experience using credit responsibly.
+That means doing things like making your payment on time every month.
+Low credit scores and derogatory marks on your credit report might have the opposite effect.

 What happens if your application is rejected?

-How to help improve your chances of approval
+How to help improve your chances of credit card approval

 • Pay your bills on time.
 Payment history is an important factor in calculating credit scores.
 You could consider setting up automatic payments to help you make payments on time.
 Catching up on missed and late payments could also help.